October 31, 2014

 The text on the back reads: “I believe that there is on earth through the whole wide world no more than one holy common Christian Church.”
 This is from volume two of Luther’s Works and demonstrates that Luther did not intend to split the church but to reform it.
 No matter what denomination, we are still one priesthood of believers in Christ Jesus, our Savior.

 Additional copies of this medal are available in the CHI lobby shop.
-Contact 314-505-7904 or email@example.com if you are interested in purchasing the medal.
+Contact 314-505-7900 or email the receptionist if you are interested in purchasing the medal.

 (The information about the medal was taken from the brochure that accompanies the medal.)